ibbles/LearningUnrealEngine/UObject initialization.md

 `UObject` has a bunch of callbacks that are called during different parts of the initialization.

-- `PostInitProperties`: Called immediately after the UProperties has been given their values.
+- `PostInitProperties`: Called immediately after the UProperties has been given their default values from the Class Default Object.
+  Is it always the Class Default Object, or is it whatever template the object has?
+I.e., will the UProperties get values set in a Blueprint?
 - `PostLoad`: Called when the object is loaded from something.
 Not called when created with an Actor' Add Component button.

 ## Play In Editor session